-Gypsytechno is ongoing multimedia work based on footages from Roma festivities around Balkan and my techno DJ sets.
+Gypsytechno is an ongoing multimedia work engaging footage from Roma festivities around the Balkan region and my techno DJ sets.

 The most important aspect of the mystical involvement of a person into the surrounding world is the establishment of connections between the actions of the subject and the situations allegedly provoked by such actions.
 But what form does such natural thirst for participation takes in urbanized socio-cultural conditions?
 Techno-culture has become our new ritual – it creates a temporary community, where atmosphere of equality reigns and peaceful coexistence of the community members during the ritual is a priori.

 Nikolay Karabinovych coherently splits urban mythology by mixing techniques, uses anthropological analysis of the nature of modern feast and conducts partisan propaganda of unity in ritual.